tslocum/TinyIB/README.md

  - Delete post via password.
  - Management panel:
    - Administrators and moderators use separate passwords.
-     - Moderators are only able to sticky threads, delete posts, and approve posts when necessary.
+     - Moderators are only able to sticky threads, lock threads, delete posts, and approve posts when necessary.
 (See ``TINYIB_REQMOD``)
    - Ban offensive/abusive posters across all boards.
    - Post using raw HTML.
    - Upgrade automatically when installed via git.
 (Tested on Linux only)